-Since its inception in 2005, it has reached 177 schools, making walking and biking conditions safer for about 77,000 children.
-To achieve these improvements, approximately $36 million has been awarded to 96 projects from over $200 million in requests.
-The number of children biking and walking has increased by over 20 percent, with a measured increase in pedestrian and bicycle facilities and a reduction in motorist speeds.
+The WSDOT Safe Routes to School program provides technical assistance and funding to public agencies to improve conditions for and encourage children to walk and bike to school.
+Since its inception in 2005, the program has awarded funds for projects targeting 291 schools across the state.
+To achieve these improvements, approximately $71 million has been awarded to 182 projects from over $242 million in requests.
+The number of children biking and walking has increased by approximately 20 percent, with a measured increase in pedestrian and bicycle facilities and a reduction in motorist speeds.

 Services for Developing Safe Routes

 Technical assistance for project planning and development is available to public agencies including cities, counties, tribes, schools and school districts.
 For more information contact the WSDOT Safe Routes to School Coordinator, Charlotte Claybrooke, 360-705-7302.